 5. You need to be a lot more blunt.

-INTJs are so honest that we easily rub people the wrong way.
+INTJs can be so blunt that we sometimes rub people the wrong way.
 But we’re not offended by bluntness in return.
-In fact, we prefer it.
+In fact, we often prefer it.
 This is especially true from someone we love.
-Don’t worry about hurting our feelings — be brave and speak up loudly.

 Did we hurt you?
 Tell us how.
 Do we have a bad idea?
 Tell us why.
 Should we change something?
 Tell us.
-We can take it.
+Most INTJs aren’t great at reading subtle cues — which is why appreciate when people are direct about their thoughts.

-6. When we argue, it doesn’t mean we’re upset.
+6. When we argue, it doesn’t necessarily mean we’re upset.

-We are perpetually kicking the tires on what we think we know.
-We don’t mind being proven wrong.
-We love being proven wrong if it means we learn something new.
+We’re perpetually kicking the tires on what we think we know — and we don’t mind being proven wrong.
+In fact, we love being proven wrong if it means we learn something new.
 But sometimes we forget that not everyone feels this way.

 If your INTJ critiques something you don’t want critiqued, it’s okay to tell us to stop.
 We’re not doing it out of a lack of respect.
 We’re doing it to help!
 But, if it’s a recurring problem, just remind us that sometimes you need to be affirmed.
 We’ll get better at it with time.